maximw/PosExamples/README.md

 # PieceofScript examples

-Example scenarios of <a href="https://github.com/maximw/PieceofScript">PieceofScript</a>.
+Example scenarios for <a href="https://github.com/maximw/PieceofScript">PieceofScript</a>.

 ### Installation
 You need have installed PHP 7.2 or higer.